mzpqnxow/pybuild23/QUICKSTART.md

 ## If you want to "install" pybuild23 into an existing (preferably freshly created) git repository

 First, you should be careful.
-If your repository already has files in it and there is a name collision with pybuild23 files (i.e. venv/, Makefile, etc) you could end up with things overwritten.
+If your repository already has files in it and there is a name collision with pybuild23 files (i.e. venv/, Makefile, etc.) you could end up with things overwritten.
 You should really start with a fresh repository, else manually copy pybuild23 into the existing repository

 OK, with that out of the way...